 If you have any subsequent cautions or convictions after starting your volunteer placement, you are required to declare these to the Volunteer Lead.

 Training & E-Learning

-Before starting you will be required to attend volunteer Induction.
+Before starting you will be required to complete training in order to progress in ELFT as a volunteer.
 You will not be able to commence your role until this has been completed.
-Induction covers topics such as fire, health and safety, safeguarding children and adults, infection control, moving and handling, data protection and equality and diversity.